apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 From ACS 4.15 onwards, administrators are able to unmanage guest virtual machines.

-In the UI, both unmanaged and managed virtual machines or instances are listed in *Tools > Import/Export Instances* section:
+In the UI, both unmanaged and managed virtual machines or instances are listed in *Tools > Import-Export Instances* section:

    |vm-unmanagedmanaged.png|